iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 The first layer of DVC provides a basic framework for versioning, storing, and sharing data files or directories, ML models, and intermediate results.
-This can be done on a regular Git workflow, but without actually tracking the file contents with Git.
+This can be done on a regular Git workflow, but without actually storing the file contents with Git.

 👉 Please follow the [intro](/doc/tutorials/get-started/) of this tutorial